LEARNAcademy/white-boarding-questions/whiteboarding-questions.md

 TECH QUESTIONS:
 1) What makes you a good teammate?
 2) What is the difference between a JavaScript function using the keyword function and a function using the arrow syntax?
 3) Verbally psuedocode the procees of determining if a number is prime.
-(A Prime number is one divisible only by one and itself.
+(A prime number is one divisible only by one and itself.
 Ex: 3, 5, 7, 11, 13)

 PROMPT:
 Write a function that takes in a string and checks if the string is a palindrome.
 (Can be done in JavaScript or Ruby)